MatthewLaw1/lamatic-nextra-starter-kit2/README.md

 Add the following secrets to your GitHub repository:

-- `WEBHOOK_URL`: Your Lamatic webhook URL for triggering workflows
+- `WEBHOOK_URL`: Your Lamatic webhook URL for triggering flows
 - `WEBHOOK_KEY`: (Optional) API key can be used when using [API as a trigger](https://lamatic.ai/docs/interface/graphql)

-> Refer to the [Github documentation](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions) for more details.
+> Refer to the [Github Secrets Setup](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions) for more details.

 ### 4. Deploy on Vercel